lem-project/lem-project.github.io/content/en/usage/usage.md

 and you can change these parameters:

 - `lem-core/commands/other:*history-limit*`: the number of commands that are saved to disk.
 Defaults to 1000.
-- `lem-core/commands/other:*max-M-x-candidates-from-history*`: the number of saved commands we see at the top when calling M-x.
+- `lem-core/commands/other:*max-M-x-candidates-from-history*`: the number of saved commands we see at the top when calling Alt-x.
 Defaults to 10.

 NB: this persistence was added on August, 2025.

 ## Opening files

-As said above, the shortcut to open a file is `C-x C-f` (aka `M-x find-file`).
+As said above, the shortcut to open a file is `C-x C-f` (aka `Alt-x find-file`).
 This presents a dialog to choose a file, with autocompletion, starting at the buffer's directory.
 We can also search for files in a **project** or recursively in **subdirectories**.

 You can open a file in another "window", aka if Lem's screen is split in two, open the file in the other screen.
-Use `C-x 4 f` (`M-x find-file-other-window`).
+Use `C-x 4 f` (`Alt-x find-file-other-window`).
 This splits the screen vertically if needed.

 You can then resize the windows.
 Look for the "shrink-" and "grow-" commands.